TalentedEurope/te-site/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Talented Europe, please send an e-mail to Carlos Sosa or Pol Cámara at dev@talentedeurope.org.
+If you discover a security vulnerability within Talented Europe, please send an e-mail to dev@talentedeurope.org.
 All security vulnerabilities will be promptly addressed.

 ## License